mephistolist/ksocket/README.md

 ```

 ### Support across kernel versions
-The original ksocket work was to support Linux 2.6, however support for v5.4.0 has been
+The original ksocket work was to support Linux 2.6, however support for v5.4.0 was later
 included.
 This version of ksocket was designed for kernels 5.11-6.16.
 It may work in verions beyond 6.16, but we do not know what future kernel versions will entail.
 If you need this for an older kernel, see the links below:

 #### v2.6 original development
 https://github.com/hbagdi/ksocket